Redress scheme for cohabiting couples

 - A cohabitant for 2 years if you have had a child with your partner

-However, if one of you is still married, then neither of you may be a qualified cohabitant until the married person has been living apart from his/her spouse for at least 4 of the previous 5 years – in effect, until he or she is entitled to seek a divorce.
+However, if one of you is still married, then neither of you may be a qualified cohabitant until the married person has been living apart from their spouse for at least 4 of the previous 5 years – in effect, until they are entitled to seek a divorce.

 The redress arrangements applies only to those qualified cohabitants whose relationship ends after the Act commenced on 1 January 2011, but the time spent cohabiting before that may be taken into account.